 All your emails stay on your server.

-At no time does your emails leave your host’s email server.
+Your emails never leave your host’s email server.
 In other words, SaneBox never downloads your email nor does it upload your emails to your SaneBox Dashboard (account).
 All emails processed by SaneBox will always remain in your own personal (or work) email account.

 If you don’t see your Sane Folders immediately: